-Customer Service Rules at Education Office from 25th May 2020
+Customer Service Rules at Education Office

 - Due to the COVID-19 epidemics, Customers’ access to the Office is limited and possible only upon prior appointment made by means of remote communication (phone 664-663-628, mail email@example.com).
 Customers who have not received a visit confirmation from the Office will not be allowed in.